-MRI stands for Magnetic Resonance Imaging - a technique used to create images of body tissue and organs in greta detail.
+MRI stands for Magnetic Resonance Imaging – a technique used to create images of body tissue and organs in great detail.
 It makes use of magnetic fields and radio waves to do so.
-You may be familiar with what it looks like - a large tube-like device into which a patient passes lying down.
+You may be familiar with what it looks like – a large tube-like device into which a patient passes lying down.
 The device is magnetic and the field is used to realign hydrogen atoms in the body.
-This allows the machine to create images of the cross section of the body.
+This allows the machine to create images of the cross-section of the body.
 It can even be used to create 3D images of various organs, allowing for detailed study by doctors.
-An MRI scan can be used to examine almost any part of the body, including:
+The MRI scan in Coimbatore can be used to examine almost any part of the body, including:

 - Brain and spinal cord

 - Internal organs, such as the liver, womb, or prostate gland